-Arbour House School staff conduct regular risk assessments and maintain risk registers in respect of any known safeguarding risks, both site specific and child specific and the control measures in place to control these risks.
+Arbour House School staff conduct regular risk assessments and maintain risk assessments in respect of any known safeguarding risks, both site specific and child specific and the control measures in place to control these risks.

-The Headteacher along with the governing body will regularly review the risk register and make amendments to the associated risk assessment including Prevent Risk Assessment.
+The Headteacher along with the governing body will regularly review the risk assessments and make amendments as appropriate/if necessary, including Prevent Risk Assessment.